 $4,999 to $10,399

-The Shetland archipelago is an engaging blend of Scotland and Scandinavia blessed with spectacular coastlines, varied and abundant bird life, and a number of archaeological sites that date back thousands of years.
-Visit Lerwick on the Shetland Islands and discover the unique mix of Scottish and Scandinavian culture in the area.
-Opt to go to Jarlshof, a remarkable archaeological site where Neolithic houses and several Norse longhouses were discovered after a violent storm uncovered the settlement.
+The Shetland archipelago is an engaging mix of Scotland and Scandinavia blessed with spectacular coastlines, varied and abundant bird life, and a number of archaeological sites that date back thousands of years.

-The Lofoten archipelago is an enchanting place with picturesque villages by the sea backed by jagged mountain peaks.
-Go ashore here via coach to the island of A, where cod fishing is still a major part of the economy.
-In the evening, stay on deck as you cruise into one of Norway's most well-known fjords, the short yet dramatic Trollfjord.
-Search the cliffs on your continued quest to spot trolls.
+The Lofoten archipelago is an enchanting area of picturesque villages by the sea backed with jagged peaks.
+Go ashore by Zodiac for a day trip of the area.
+Start by visiting the Tørrfiskmuseum to learn about traditional work of the islands before visiting Nusfjord, one of Norway's oldest and best-preserved fishing villages, for lunch at a local restaurant.
+Afterwards, stop in Henningsvær for time to see local art or explore the quaint fishing village.
+In the evening, stay on deck as you cruise into one of Norway's most famous fjords, the short yet dramatic Trollfjord.
+Search the cliffs on your continuing quest to spot trolls.

-Enjoy a day off the coast of Norway with Zodiac excursions.
-Look for local marine life like puffins and beluga whales.
+Enjoy a day off the coast with Zodiac excursions to search out the local marine life, including sperm whales.

 Head back to the coast and visit Nordkapp in the Finnmark region.
-Take a scenic drive of this high, rugged, coastal plateau.
-Arrive at the most northly point of the trip at 71 degrees North.
+Take a scenic drive of this high, rugged, coastal plateau, keeping an eye out for wild reindeer.
+This will be the most northerly point of the trip at 71 º N.

 Tromsø, the capital of northern Norway, is known as the "Gateway to the Arctic" as it was the embarkation point for many Arctic expeditions.
-You will disembark in the morning today.
-Consider extending your stay to explore Tromsø.
+Disembark in the morning.

 Mandatory Travel Insurance:

-Airfare; travel insurance (required); passport and visa fees; departure taxes; discretionary gratuities; items of a personal nature including laundry, alcoholic and non-alcoholic beverages (except coffee, tea and water); optional excursions; fuel surcharge may apply.
+Airfare; travel insurance (required); passport and visa fees; discretionary gratuities; items of a personal nature including laundry, Wi-Fi, alcoholic and non-alcoholic beverages (except coffee, tea and water); optional excursions; fuel surcharge may apply.